 Experts recommend leaving a distance of two car lengths between yourself and the vehicle in front of you.
 This distance should be even greater when travelling at high speeds or in inclement weather.

-Leaving space will give you more room to maneuver your vehicle out of the way of danger.
+Leaving space will give you more room to manoeuvre your vehicle out of the way of danger.
 It also allows you to stop suddenly without hitting another vehicle or a pedestrian, reducing your odds of getting into a collision.

 Distracted driving is one of the leading causes of car accidents in Canada.
 Keep yourself and other drivers safe by focusing on the road and the road only.
 This means no texting, programming your GPS, eating, drinking, or smoking while behind the wheel.